 Click here for more information on Gatsby Benchmarks and Carew Academy.

 At Carew Academy, we regularly measure and assess the impact of our careers programme on our pupils.
 We analyse our destination data and ensure that all our leavers access Education, Employment or Training, alongside this we collect feedback from both current and former students and their families.
 We also track the progress of our alumni to ensure placements are appropriate and therefore guidance was effective.

 On a termly basis we measure the impact our careers programme has using The Careers and Enterprise Company Self-Evaluation Tool, against the Gatsby Benchmarks.
-At November 2018, Carew Academy is 75% compliant with the Gatsby Benchmarks.
-We aim to be fully compliant by July 2019.
+At June 2019, Carew Academy is 100% compliant with the Gatsby Benchmarks.
+Click here to view our latest Compass Evaluation.

 Further information for students, parents and staff:

 - For more information about up-to-date careers advice and guidance, as well as labour markets and future study options, please visit: www.successatschool.org.
 You can sign up for free to this website.
 Success at School is the place for young people to explore careers, get more information on top employers, and search for the latest jobs, courses and advice.
 Parents can visit this site too and discuss the many options open to their child with them.
 Teachers and staff can also access this site, allowing them to access some fantastic resources that are subject-specific, as well as highlighting links between curriculum and careers.